Pages

 else toDate("2024-01-07 11:00:00") end

-in SAQL, case when "Region" = 'APAC' then to_timestamp('2024-01-06 21:00:00') else to_timestamp('2024-01-07 11:00:00') end
+in the recipe, case when "Region" = 'APAC' then to_timestamp('2024-01-06 21:00:00') else to_timestamp('2024-01-07 11:00:00') end

-Output type from to_timestamp is Date Time
+The output type from to_timestamp is Date Time.

 Reference: